vinayM165/Authentication-with-NodeJs-MySql-Android/README.md

 username VARCHAR(32),
 password VARCHAR(32));
 ```
-2.Assign the url based on ip adress assigned to your device into BASE_URL in MainActivity.class
+2.Assign the url based on ip adress assigned to your device to the variable BASE_URL in MainActivity.class

 3.Run nodeJs file.